 Measured variable The measured variable is the distance between the reference point and the product surface.
 The level is calculated based on "E", the empty distance entered.
-Measuring range The measuring range starts at the point where the beam hits the tank floor.
-Levels below this point cannot be measured, particularly in the case of spherical bases or conical outlets.
-Maximum measuring range The maximum measuring range depends on the antenna size and design.
-Antenna Maximum measuring range Encapsulated, PVDF, 40 mm (1.5 in) 40 m (131 ft) Drip-off, PTFE, 50 mm (2 in) 50 m (164 ft) Integrated, PEEK, 20 mm (0.75 in) 10 m (32.8 ft)
+Measuring range The start of the measuring range is the point where the beam hits the floor.
+Levels below this point cannot be measured, particularly in the case of conical outlets.
+An alignment unit can be used to increase the maximum measuring range in such applications.

+Maximum measuring range

+The maximum measuring range depends on the antenna size and design.

+Antenna Maximum measuring range

+Encapsulated, PVDF, 40 mm (1.5 in) 30 m (98 ft)

+Drip-off, PTFE, 50 mm (2 in) 50 m (164 ft)